A Characterization of Egalitarian and Proportional Sharing Principles: An Efficient Extension Operator Approach: Introduction

 The idea of efficiently extending a baseline allocation rule in TU-games has been widely studied.
 A classic example is the proportional normalization of the Banzhaf value.
 The study most closely related to ours is \cite{funakikoriyama2025}, who consider a \textit{fixed} solution $f$ as a benchmark and analyze its ESS and PS extensions through novel monotonicity axioms.
 In our framework, their analysis corresponds to the case where the domain of the input rule is a singleton.
 Moreover, their technique applies only when the input rule is symmetric.
 Hence, our result can be viewed as a generalization of their result by treating the operator as acting on the space of a broader class of allocation rules.

-In the context of communication games, \cite{vandenbrinketal2012} introduced an efficient egalitarian extension of the Myerson value and characterized it axiomatically. \citet{bealetal2015, bealetal2016} developed the concept of efficient fair extensions, identifying unique solutions consistent with fairness and efficiency on connected networks. \cite{shanetal2019} propose a proportional extension of the Myerson value that, however, sacrifices fairness.
-Similarly, \cite{huetal2019} study an ESS-type efficient extension of the Aumann-Dr\`eze value.
+In the context of communication games, \cite{vandenbrinketal2012} introduced an efficient egalitarian extension of the Myerson value and characterized it axiomatically. \citet{bealetal2015, bealetal2016, bealetal2018} developed the concept of efficient fair extensions, identifying unique solutions consistent with fairness and efficiency on connected networks. \cite{shanetal2019} propose a proportional extension of the Myerson value that, however, sacrifices fairness.
+Similarly, \cite{huetal2019} study an ESS-type efficient extension of the Aumann--Dr\`eze value.
 All of these papers adopt the standard axiomatic approach, focusing on the properties of specific extended allocation rules.
-Our contribution lies in framing ESS-type extensions as operators and axiomatizing them in a general framework.
+Our notion of extension is fundamentally different from the extension framework of \citet{bealetal2015, bealetal2016, bealetal2018} and the aforementioned studies.
+They investigate how a fixed solution (e.g., Myerson value in a connected network) can be extended to a richer class of games while preserving its defining properties in the small domain.
+Note that this is a standard axiomatic analysis of the solutions of the games with communication networks.
+In contrast, our objective is to transform the solution itself to recover efficiency properties by using axioms on the mapping of solution spaces.
+Our contribution lies in treating efficient extensions as operators acting on the space of allocation rules and providing an operator-level axiomatization of such transformations.

-From a technical perspective, our results build upon techniques developed by \cite{Casajus2015}, who characterizes simple lump-sum tax income redistribution rules via efficiency, monotonicity, and symmetry.
-His model is mathematically equivalent to additive TU-games, where the resulting solution is an egalitarian Shapley value \citep{Joosten1996thesis, vandenBrinketal2013, CasajusHuettner2014JET}.
-Although his setting is simpler, our results highlight that the core idea behind his argument extends to richer environments, highlighting the broader applicability of the method.
+From a technical perspective, our analysis builds upon the redistribution framework of \citet{Casajus2015}, who characterizes simple lump-sum tax redistribution rules by efficiency, monotonicity, and symmetry.
+His model is mathematically equivalent to additive TU-games, where the resulting allocation coincides with the egalitarian Shapley value \citep{Joosten1996thesis,vandenBrinketal2013,CasajusHuettner2014JET}.
+Although our proof eventually reduces to a redistribution problem of this type, the two settings differ fundamentally.
+Casajus studies redistribution rules acting directly on payoff vectors, whereas we characterize operators acting on allocation rules.
+Establishing this reduction constitutes the main additional technical step of our proof and allows his methodology to be extended to substantially richer cooperative game environments.